coding-kitties/investing-algorithm-framework-documentation/docs/introduction.md

 ## Getting Started
 The Investing Algorithm Framework is a Python framework for developing and backtesting investing algorithms.
-For advanced Python users, a lot of the information you find in our documentation is self-explanatory.

 You might also want to check the [quick start guide](/blog/how-to-create-a-trading-bot-in-5-steps) directly which outlines the fundamentals of creating a simple trading bot.